ZK-2O/blockchain-developer-bootcamp-final-project/README.md

 - Node.js v.
 14 or higher
 - Truffle v.5.4.12 or higher
-- Ganache v2.5.4 or higher (if wanting to interact with a local instance)

 #### Libraries and Dependencies

 - Openzeppelin Contracts: `npm install @openzeppelin/contracts`
+- Truffle HDWallet Provider: `npm install @truffle/hdwallet-provider`
+- Dotenv: `npm install dotenv`

+#### Optional - only for running and interacting with local instance
+- Ganache v2.5.4 or higher
+- Ganache server running on port `7545`
+- .env file in the project root directory containing the following (with the values populated)

+  `INFURA_API_KEY=""`
+  `ROPSTEN_MNEMONIC=""`

 ## About the Project